planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 ### Mettle Surges

 Adventurers under stress can transcend their usual limits, especially when fresh to battle.
-During each Round of Initiative, they can sacrifice one point of METTLE to get +1D on any Checks they make.
-If the action helps fulfill their Motive, they get +2D instead.
+During each Round of Initiative, they can sacrifice one point of METTLE for +1D on any Checks they make.
+If the action helps fulfill their Motive, they gain +2D instead.
 Spectacular exemplars of heroic idiocy can even Surge into negative Mettle, suffering the usual Status and serious self-injury or exhaustion.
 If still positive, lost Mettle is temporary and Rallies back as normal.

 {: .highlight }
 >- **Surge:** spend Mettle to add +1D or +2D to Checks during combat.